StefanoGaspardone/Participium/Retrospective/retrospective3.md

 - E2E testing:
   - Total hours estimated: 3h 15m
   - Total hours spent: 3h 30m
-  - Nr of automated integration test cases:
+  - Nr of automated integration test cases: 197
   - Coverage (if available): 85.62%
 - Code review:
   - Total hours estimated: 2h
   - Total hours spent: 1h 22m
 - Technical Debt management:
   - Strategy adopted:
-    - Team members will review SonarQube Cloud at every merge to the main branch and will decide on how to act (e.g., fix immediately, create a TD task, or accept the issue with justification).
+    > Team members review SonarQube Cloud at every merge to the main branch and decide on how to act (e.g., fix immediately, create a TD task, or accept the issue with justification).
-    - Team members will check the real-time analysis in the IDE before committing code to be aware of the issues they might introduce and decide on how to act.
+    > Team members check the real-time analysis in the IDE before committing code to be aware of the issues they might introduce and decide on how to act.

   - Total hours estimated estimated at sprint planning: 8h 55m
   - Total hours spent: 8h 55m